 Dependency Age Limitation Requirements Spouse None The person to whom you are legally married (if you are legally separated or divorced, your spouse is not covered).
-Children Until the earlier of 30 days after The child is one of the following: the child's 26 th birthday or the Your biological child, end of the calendar year in Your adopted child or one placed with you which the child turns 26. in anticipation of adoption, or • Your stepchild: this includes your spouse's biological or adopted child.
-Children (dependent) -Your Until the earlier of 30 days after The child: grandchild, niece or nephew ONLY the child's 26 th birthday or the • Is not married, if you are the legal guardian (if end of the calendar year in Has the same principal address as the application for legal guardianship is which the child turns 26. participant, or as required under the terms pending, you must provide of a "QMCSO" (see page 81), and documentation that papers are filed • Is dependent on the participant for all of his and provide proof when legal or her annual support and maintenance and is process is complete) claimed as a dependent on your tax return.
+Children Until the earlier of 30 days after The child is one of the following: the child's 26 th birthday or the Your biological child, end of the calendar year in • Your adopted child or one placed with you which the child turns 26. in anticipation of adoption, or • Your stepchild: this includes your spouse's biological or adopted child.
+Children Until the earlier of 30 days after The child: (dependent) -Your the child's 26 th birthday or the • Is not married, grandchild, niece end of the calendar year in Has the same principal address as the or nephew ONLY which the child turns 26. participant, or as required under the terms if you are the legal of a "QMCSO" (see page 81), and guardian (if • Is dependent on the participant for all of his application for or her annual support and maintenance and is legal guardianship claimed as a dependent on your tax return. is pending, you must provide documentation that papers are filed and provide proof when legal process is complete)